 We cannot confirm whether you are eligible for a course before application.
-This is a decision that only the admissions panel can make once you have applied and they have your application and all of your supporting documents.
+This is a decision that only the Selection Committee can make once you have applied and submitted all of your supporting documents.
 If you feel you meet the minimum requirements then you should apply online.

 There is no official deadline for applications, as we operate a rolling admissions system.
 Some of our courses are very popular and have been oversubscribed in the past.
 We would therefore recommend that you apply early, in order to avoid disappointment.

 You are able to apply to more than one course but must do so on separate application forms and so must pay an application fee for each.
 You only need to upload one set of supplementary documents with each of your applications.
 We would however recommend that you tailor each Statement of Purpose specifically for every course for which you have applied.

 Following the submission of your application and payment of your application fee, you will be sent an email by the Postgraduate Admissions team with a link to access the upload facility.
 You will then be able to upload supporting documents, which will enable your application to be considered.

 Please note that we cannot accept documents submitted via email.